-It is clear that the strategic element of built-up areas is which settlements have a defined built-up area and not the exact delineation of the boundary of the built-up area.
+It is clear that the strategic element of built-up areas is which settlements have a defined built-up area and not the exact delineation of the built-up area extend.
 It is therefore considered that the neighbourhood plan can review the boundary and be in conformity with the strategic policies contained in the development plan.